SHADOW: Seamless Handoff And Zero-Downtime Orchestrated Workload Migration for Stateful Microservices: Evaluation

 \subsubsection{Trade-offs and Operator Overhead}

-The ShadowPod strategy for StatefulSets transitions the workload to a standalone shadow pod; the Sequential strategy remains available for workloads requiring StatefulSet guarantees.
-The direct transfer mechanism (not evaluated in this paper) can eliminate registry dependency at the cost of deploying the ms2m-agent DaemonSet with \texttt{hostPath} mounts; the agent-assisted registry push used in SS-Swap provides a partial benefit without bypassing the registry.
-The operator's reconcile loop overhead (API round-trips per phase transition) is negligible relative to phase durations and is justified by automatic retry, declarative lifecycle management, and native observability.
+The ShadowPod strategy for StatefulSets leaves the workload on a standalone shadow pod; Sequential remains available when full StatefulSet guarantees are required.
+Direct transfer (SS-Swap-Dir) reduces transfer time from~5.6\,s to~0.19\,s at the cost of deploying the ms2m-agent DaemonSet.
+Operator reconcile loop overhead is negligible relative to phase durations.